SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ```

-This example will generate 9 different configuration.
+This example will generate 9 different configurations.
 One per each combination of `option1` and `option2`.
 Do not forget that the test case should have a setter for each option.

 In addition each option can be a literal or a block to generate that value.
 The block has an optional parameter, the parameter is the test case to configure.